practicalli/clojure/clojure-editors/editor-user-guides/vscode-calva.md

 # VSCode and Calva user guide

+The [Calva User Guide]() provides a detailed guide.
+The following are a few highlights.

 Open the VSCode editor and open the root folder of your project.
 Then add use let Calva start your project REPL and connect.

 > ####HINT::MacOSX Keys - Option or Alt